RichelleJi/chatWeb5/README.md

 npm run build
 ```

-## Learn More
+## Built With

-To learn more about Ceramic please visit the following links

-- [ComposeDB Sandbox](https://composedb.js.org/sandbox) - Test your queries directly from your browser without any local dependencies.
 - [Ceramic Documentation](https://developers.ceramic.network/learn/welcome/) - Learn more about the Ceramic Ecosystem.
 - [ComposeDB](https://composedb.js.org/) - Details on how to use and develop with ComposeDB!
+- Silk

 ## Credit

-Credit to [ChatBase](https://github.com/notrab/chatbase) for an awesome template to work with.
+Credit to [ChatBase](https://github.com/notrab/chatbase) and [Ceremic](https://developers.ceramic.network/learn/welcome/) for awesome templates to work with.